 EFC = 1,500

 60% of need (16,000) = $9,600

 Gift aid, inclusive of the Go Grant amount should not exceed $9,600 for this student.
-Examples of gift aid include Federal Pell Grant, Federal SEOG, TOPS, TOPS stipends and institutional scholarships.
+Examples of gift aid include Federal Pell Grant, Federal SEOG, TOPS, TOPS stipends, and institutional scholarships.

 The Federal Work-Study (FWS) Program provides part-time employment to undergraduates, graduates, and professional students with a financial need.
 FWS assists students to gain job responsibility and experience while working around their class schedules.
 FWS funds are earned hourly and paid to the student on a monthly basis.
-Along with other forms of financial aid, FWS is awarded to assist students with their educational expenses.
+Along with other forms of financial aid, FWS is offered to assist students with their educational expenses.
 FWS funds are not applied to tuition, fees, or bookstore charges.

 William D. Ford Federal Direct Loan Program